queicherius/software-defined-infrastructure/dns.md

 options {
   directory "/var/cache/bind";

-  // Enable recursive dns queries recursion no;
+  // Disable recursive dns queries recursion no;

   // Listen on the private network only (local IP)